 - The Complaint Committee shall make written notification of its findings to the President within seven (7) days after the hearing.
 The findings shall include the committee’s determination regarding the validity of the complaint and its recommendations for any necessary corrective action, as well as a statement of the reasons on which the findings were made.
-After deliberation, if a majority of Complaint Committee members do not determine that a preponderance of probative, reliable and substantial evidence justifies a finding that the respondent has violated the policy prohibiting harassment or discrimination, the complaint shall be terminated.
-The Complaint Committee will notify the Affirmative Action/EEO Officer, who will notify the complainant, the respondent, the Vice President of Human Resources as well as the President.
+After deliberation, if a majority of Complaint Committee members do not determine that a preponderance of probative, reliable, and substantial evidence justifies a finding that the respondent has violated the policy prohibiting harassment or discrimination, the complaint shall be terminated.
+The Complaint Committee will notify the Affirmative Action/EEO Officer, who will notify the complainant, the respondent, the Vice President of Administrative Services, as well as the President.
 The Complaint Committee’s decision to terminate the complaint may be appealed.

 - All findings and recommendations of the hearing panel shall be determined by majority vote.
 Any committee member in disagreement with the majority shall have the option of preparing a dissenting opinion.

 - The President shall review the written recommendations of the Complaint Committee and issue a written decision within fourteen (14) days of the date of the recommendations.